 When making complex decisions, researchers and policymakers often seek the input of many stakeholders and individuals with varied perspectives.
 ExpertLens is an online application developed by research and programming experts at the RAND Corporation to help achieve these goals easily and cost effectively.

 Ho Chi Minh City faces significant and growing flood risk.
 Recent risk reduction efforts may not work if climate and socio-economic conditions diverge from earlier projections.
-Robust decision making can help Vietnam's capital develop integrated flood risk management strategies despite this uncertainty.
+Robust decision making can help Vietnam's largest city develop integrated flood risk management strategies despite this uncertainty.

 Resilient communities withstand and recover from disasters.
 They also learn from past disasters to strengthen future recovery efforts.
 The Resilience in Action website offers toolkits, training, multimedia, newsletters, and other resources to help communities build and strengthen their resilience.